pragma-org/simulation-testing/blog/src/02-maelstrom-testing-echo-example.md

 ## Manual test

+If we create an executable using `libMain` from above and run it, then we can feed it input via `stdin` and get logging on `stderr` and responses on `stdout`:

 ```
 $ cabal run echo
 {"src": "c1", "dest": "n1", "body": {"msg_id": 1, "type": "echo", "echo": "hello there"}}